-The multi-faceted story of AIDS holds critical lessons that must not be forgotten.
-Collectively, our stories will not only ensure that our lost loved ones are not forgotten—they will also inform future generations who seek social justice and equality, and inspire them to take action to improve their own communities and effect positive changes on society-at-large.
+Collectively, our stories will not only ensure that our lost loved ones are not forgotten—they will also inform future generations who seek social justice and equality, and inspire them to unite and take action to improve their own communities and effect positive changes on society-at-large.

-We invite you to share a story.
-Please click the ‘Submit a Story’ link above.
+We invite you to donate your story.
+Please click the Donate a Story button.